-On 29 April 1998, the Company established a Euro Commercial Paper Programme pursuant to which the Company may issue and have outstanding short-term notes up to a maximum aggregate amount of USD 2,000 million.
-On 13 December 2006, the existing programme was updated to Euro 2,000 million.
-On 18 December 2009, the existing programme was updated to Euro 3,000 million.
+On 29 April 1998, the Company established a Euro Commercial Paper Program pursuant to which the Company may issue and have outstanding short-term notes up to a maximum aggregate amount of USD 2,000 million.
+On 13 December 2006, the existing program was updated to Euro 2,000 million.
+On 18 December 2009, the existing program was updated to Euro 3,000 million.
 The proceeds of the notes issued are passed on to the parent company and other affiliated companies.

-International Endesa B.V.'s external debt, composed by Euro Medium-Term Notes, Euro Commercial Papers and United States Private Placements, is guaranteed by the parent company, Endesa S.A.
+International Endesa B.V.'s external debt, composed by Euro Medium-Term Notes and Euro Commercial Papers is guaranteed by the parent company, Endesa S.A.